Chef and Owner of HOME by Chef Wayan

 What impact have you made in Bali?

-I hope my time at Potato Head has inspired many young cooks in Bali and Indonesia to become experts in the field and strive for top positions in the industry, if that’s what they want to do.
-Outside of the kitchen, I hope I have impacted diners to eat responsibly and support sustainable food chain systems in their private homes or businesses.
+I hope I inspire young cooks in Bali and Indonesia to become experts in the field, and strive for top positions and business ownership in the industry, if that’s what they want to do.
+Outside of the kitchen I hope I have impacted diners to eat responsibly and support sustainable food chain systems in their private homes or businesses.

 What do you love most about Bali?

 I always love my mum’s cooking, she understands what I like to eat and what brings me comfort.
-I’ll take anything Mum cooks me at her home in the village in Nusa Penida.
+I’ll take anything Mum cooks me at her home in my village, Banjar Nyuh, in Nusa Penida.
 It will most likely be a dish with fresh seafood!

 Who is your Local Legend and why?

 From a culinary perspective, Chef Jero Yudhi is a Local Legend.
-Chef Yudhi is a culinary hero in Bali, always welcoming people to his home in Les village in north Bali and sharing his traditional Balinese kitchen and cooking.
+Chef Yudhi is a culinary hero in Bali, always welcoming people to his home in the village of Les in north Bali, sharing his traditional Balinese kitchen and cooking.